P-ict0/pdf-tools-app/README.md

 For OS-specific installation instructions, please refer to the [INSTALL.md](./INSTALL.md) file.

 You can also clone the repository and run the app locally.

+# 🗑️ Uninstall

+Refer to the [INSTALL.md](./INSTALL.md) file for OS-specific uninstallation instructions.

 # 💻 Development